 Import Duties and Taxes for U.S. Vehicles Imported into Iceland

 The import duties and taxes assessed in Iceland on imported used vehicles from the United States and elsewhere are moderate in scope.
 While not as inexpensive as other countries, they’re not wholly prohibitive.

-All import duties and taxes are calculated based upon the CIF value of the imported used vehicle.
+All import duties and taxes are calculated based on the CIF value of the imported used vehicle.
 CIF, as you might know, stands for “Cost, Insurance, Freight”.
 This reflects the total cost of the vehicle (which will be established by the documents provided to customs upon import), the cost of shipping insurance for the vehicle, and the total cost of shipping.

-There are a few exceptions to the excise duty, most notably for vehicles that are entirely electric or that use hydrogen as their fuel source.
+There are a few exceptions to the excise duty.
+Most notably for vehicles that are entirely electric or that use hydrogen as their fuel source.
 For such vehicles, the excise duty is lowered to 0%.
 For vehicles that operate at least partially from one of these fuel sources (i.e. “hybrid vehicles”), the excise duty is calculated as outlined above, but then subsequently lowered by 240,000 krónur.

 - Up to 1000 kg: 6.83 krónur per kg

 - From 1000 kg to 3000 kg: 9.21 krónur per kg

 - Every tonne above 3000 kg: 2,277 krónur per tonne